 This opportunity will remain open until the position has been filled and so early applications are encouraged.

-The project will be supervised by Prof. Andy Cooper (https://www.liverpool.ac.uk/cooper-group/) and Dr John Ward.
-You will have access to unique facilities in the state-of-the-art Materials Innovation Factory at the University of Liverpool (https://www.liverpool.ac.uk/materials-innovation-factory) and will be part of a multi-disciplinary team at the Leverhulme Research Centre for Functional Materials Design (https://www.liverpool.ac.uk/leverhulme-research-centre/) working with computational chemists, synthetic chemists, and also engineers and computer scientists developing the use of robots in the Autonomous Chemistry Laboratory.
-The PhD will include a 3 month secondment to AstraZeneca’s Macclesfield site (located approximately 1 hour by car from the University of Liverpool).
+The project will be based both in the materials discovery research group led by Prof. Andy Cooper (https://www.liverpool.ac.uk/cooper-group/).
+The project will also have access to unique facilities in the state-of-the-art Materials Innovation Factory at the University of Liverpool (https://www.liverpool.ac.uk/materials-innovation-factory).
+You will be part of a multi-disciplinary team that includes collaborators at the University of Southampton and Rostock University.
+Through these collaborations, you will interact with computational chemists, synthetic chemists, and also engineers and computer scientists developing the use of robots in the materials chemistry laboratory.

 The position is available from 1st October 2022.

-Applicants should hold, or expect to obtain, a good degree (equivalent to a UK First or Upper Second Class degree) in Chemistry or a related discipline.
+Applicants should hold, or expect to obtain, a good degree (equivalent to a UK First or Upper Second Class degree) in Computer Science/Robotics/AI or other relevant discipline.

-If you wish to discuss any details of the project informally, please contact either John Ward (email: firstname.lastname@example.org) or Andy Cooper (email: email@example.com).
+If you wish to discuss any details of the project informally, please contact Andy Cooper (email: [Email Address Removed])

-To apply for this opportunity please visit: https://www.liverpool.ac.uk/study/postgraduate-research/how-to-apply/ and click on the 'Ready to apply?
+To apply for this opportunity please visit https://www.liverpool.ac.uk/study/postgraduate-research/how-to-apply/ and click on the 'Ready to apply?
 Apply online' button.
 Please include Curriculum Vitae, Two reference letters, Degree Transcripts to date.
+Please ensure you quote the following reference on your application: Reference CCPR039 - Autonomous robots for computationally-guided materials discovery